There are two options for achieving a High School Equivalency Diploma.

 For more information about Option 1, contact Student Records or the Special Cases and Accommodations Team.
 For contact information, see Appendix 1.

-A person 18 years or older who has been out of school for at least 10 consecutive months and who passes all five tests in the General Educational Development (GED) test battery with a minimum standard score of 4501 or better on each test will be granted a High School Equivalency Diploma.
+A person who is 18 years or older who has been out of school for at least 10 consecutive months and who passes all five tests in the General Educational Development (GED) test battery with a minimum standard score of 4501 or better on each test will be granted a High School Equivalency Diploma.

 For more information about Option 2 and the GED program, contact the Provincial Assessment Sector.
 For contact information, see Appendix 1.